anoopkcn/csub.nvim/README.md

 ## Features
 - Opens the quickfix list in an editable buffer (`[csub]`, `filetype=csub`)
 - Shows file/line/col metadata as virtual text beside each entry
-- Protects the line count to keep quickfix entries aligned
+- Applies changes to the underlying files and quickfix list on write
 - Run `:Csub` switch back and forth between the quickfix list and the csub buffer

 ## Installation